kermitt2/entity-fishing/doc/restAPI.rst

 Supported languages
 -------------------

 In the current version English, French, German, Spanish and Italian are supported.
-We plan to extend the support at every new release.
+We plan to extend the support in future releases, as long the volume of the Wikipedia corpus for a new language is sufficient.

 The service returns an HTTP error 406 if the language of the text to be processed is not supported, see below.